How to start trading on Bybit

 Orders and leverage explained

-NOTE: Market buys at the current price level, Limit buys at a price target set by you.
+NOTE: Market order buys at the current price level, Limit order buys at a price target set by you.
 A Conditional Order (advanced order type) is an automatic order that is activated if certain targets are met.

 - (1) Order Selection – Limit/Market/Conditional